cado-security/product-help/docs/cado/discovery-import/kubernetes.md

 If executing code inside the container or connecting over the network is not possible, you can acquire the volume of the node running the container.
 For example, this approach works for EKS running on EC2 nodes.

 - If using the Docker container runtime, container file systems are usually available at `/var/lib/docker/overlay2`.
-- If using the Containerd runtime (which is now the default for EKS), the container file system is not immediately visible.
-Cado is working on supporting containerd-based volume acquisitions.
+- If using the Containerd runtime (which is now the default for EKS), the container file system is not immediately visible. / Forensic Acquisition and Investigation is working on supporting containerd-based volume acquisitions.

-## Alternate Collection by Using Cado Host with a Sidecar Container
+## Alternate Collection by Using Host with a Sidecar Container

-Cado supports collecting from private clusters and distroless containers by using a [debug container](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_debug/).
+/ Forensic Acquisition and Investigation supports collecting from private clusters and distroless containers by using a [debug container](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_debug/).

 To acquire data:
-- Navigate to **Import > Cado Host**.
+- Navigate to **Import > / Forensic Acquisition and Investigation Host**.
 - Select **Kubernetes** and follow the prompts.

 ![Cado Host K8s UI](/img/cado-host-k8s.png)

-This will use a command such as the following to start a debug container and execute Cado Host:
+This will use a command such as the following to start a debug container and execute / Forensic Acquisition and Investigation Host:

 ```bash
 kubectl debug -it pod-name --image=debian:latest --target=target-container -n pod-namespace -- sh -c